Alert Symbol

 File for State of New Jersey Taxes

 Your New Jersey deadlines will depend on your business structure, if you collect sales tax, or if you have employees.
-There are three main types of taxes your business may need to file:
+There are 3 main types of taxes your business may need to file:

 1. Income Tax: Taxes collected on your business’s net income and profits